 new file with this name is created, but sometimes the old one doesn't close.

-The descriptor.jsonld file is the heart of CSVW conversion.
+The descriptor.json file is the heart of CSVW conversion.

 Read about it here: https://www.w3.org/ns/csvw